Kasheftin/formula-parser/README.md

 Here's the full [source code](https://github.com/Kasheftin/formula-parser/shared/src/nodeGenerator.ts) of the described process covered with [tests](https://github.com/Kasheftin/formula-parser/shared/src/nodeGenerator.spec.ts).

-## Hanging negatives issue
+## Operators at the begining issue

 There's a small issue for formulas like `max(-round(5.5), -round(6.5))`.
-Minuses kind of hanging in the air, their operation nodes will have only one child while subtract operation requires 2 arguments.
+Minuses kind of hanging in the air, their operation nodes has only one child while subtract operation requires 2 arguments.
 It can be solved in several ways.
-We just prepend every hanging minus with zero.
-We count minus as hanging if there're no previous tokens or if the previous token is opening bracket or comma.
+We just prepend every hanging `±` operator with zero.
+We count `±` as hanging if there're no previous tokens or if the previous token is opening bracket or comma.

 ## Operator precedence